-The account also includes the accumulated allowable costs/expenses identifiable with the Fund Pool allocated to and charged against it by the Corporation pursuant to the Board-approved "Costs/Expenses Allocation Policy for Administered/Managed Funds and Programs."
+The receivables from AGFP primarily consists of the accumulated allowable costs/expenses identifiable with the Fund Pool allocated to and charged against it by the Corporation pursuant to the Board-approved "Costs/Expenses Allocation Policy for Administered/Managed Funds and Programs."
+The account also includes the earnings prior to actual transfer of the funds remitted to the Corporation pursuant to Section 3 of EO No. 58 which directs that the equity contributions of the NG to the former HGC, IGLF and AGFP shall be transferred to PHILGUARANTEE to form part of its paid-up capital.

 Due from AKPF consists of the accumulated share of said fund in PHILGUARANTEE's operating expenses for the administration and trusteeship of the CFG component of the AKPF.
 Under Section 7 of RA No. 6846, the AKPF shall bear the costs of its administration and development in such amounts and/or limits as the administering agency shall deem appropriate, but not exceeding one per cent of the fund assets of the previous year.

 Expenses for organization and initial operations shall be provided by the administering agencies as advances, subject to reimbursement.